Vasectomy Reversal in Santa Ana, CA

 - Length of time since vasectomy procedure: the more time that has passed, the less likely the vasectomy reversal will be to work

 - Your age

 - Prior surgeries near the affected area (hernia, prostate resection, etc.)

 Once a time span of 6 to 8 weeks has passed after the vasectomy reversal, you will attend a follow up appointment to provide a semen sample that our urologists will examine to determine whether or not the procedure was effective.

 If your first attempt at a vasectomy reversal was unsuccessful, you can still try again.
 Sometimes, the surgery will prove ineffective due to a blockage that has formed within the vas deferens, or from other various complications.

-Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from Dr. Greenberger who has performed several other successful vasectomy reversals.
+Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from OC Urology who has performed several other successful vasectomy reversals.